 The Choice is Yours

 Whether the matrix or hierarchical org structure is used within your organization is down to you.
-Which is right depends highly on the nature of your business alongside a multitude of other elements such as size and strength, types of project, number of staff, and so on.
+Which is right depends highly on the nature of your business alongside a multitude of other elements such as size and strength, types of project, your workforce, and so on.
 In addition to your organization, there are other things to account for such as project management approaches, styles, and methodologies.

-Whether you opt for the matrix structure or decide that the traditional hierarchical structure is best, Organimi is the only org chart tool you will need to start building your org charts.
+Whether you opt for the matrix structure or decide that the traditional hierarchical structure is best, Organimi is the only org chart tool you will need to start building your own structures.

 Our industry-leading, cloud-based org chart building tool is trusted by thousands of companies worldwide, including big names like Amazon, who use it to streamline their workflows, plan projects, and build clear and concise hierarchical structures for their employees.